joecupano/logshackbaby/database/README.md

 python3 init_templates.py
 ```

-The templates are designed to be included by default in new installations and can be re-imported at any time without creating duplicates (uses `ON CONFLICT DO NOTHING`).
+All methods use `ON CONFLICT DO NOTHING` to prevent duplicates.